quixio/quix-docs/docs/connect/kafka-to-aws-polly.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Polly using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Polly

-AWS Polly is a cutting-edge technology developed by Amazon Web Services that utilizes advanced deep learning algorithms to convert text into lifelike speech.
-This revolutionary tool allows users to create natural-sounding voiceovers for various applications, including virtual assistants, e-learning platforms, and automated customer service systems.
-With its customizable voices and intonations, AWS Polly offers a seamless and engaging user experience, making it a game-changer in the field of voice synthesis technology.
-Its cloud-based infrastructure ensures high scalability and reliability, making it a top choice for businesses looking to enhance their audio content offerings.
+AWS Polly is a text-to-speech service that uses advanced deep learning technologies to synthesize speech that sounds like a human voice.
+With Polly, developers can easily add natural-sounding speech capabilities to their applications, enabling them to create interactive voice interfaces, convert text to speech in multiple languages and voices, and customize pronunciation for specific words.
+This robust technology offers a wide range of functionalities and can be seamlessly integrated with other AWS services to enhance user experiences and accessibility.

 ## Integrations